 All three proposed submeasures are found to be cost effective for all climate zones where they would be required.
 The benefit-to-cost (B/C) ratio compares the benefits or cost savings to the costs over the 15-year period of analysis.
 Proposed code changes that have a B/C ratio of 1.0 or greater are cost-effective.
 The larger the B/C ratio, the faster the measure pays for itself from energy cost savings.
-The incremental cost for the B/C ratio averaged 3.8 across all building types modeled and all climate zones.
+The incremental cost for the fan power budget submeasure was conservatively determined to be \$0.31/ft, and the B/C ratio averaged 6.8 across all building types modeled and all climate zones.
 The incremental cost to evaluate the FEI submeasure in the large office prototype was determined to be \$1,008 per plenum return fan, and the B/C ratio averages 2.56 across all climate zones.
-The incremental cost for the duct sealing submeasure was determined to be \$0.07/ft2 for supply air systems and \$0.30/cfm for exhaust air systems, and the B/C ratio varied from to 3.2 (OfficeLarge in Climate Zone 1) to 33 (OfficeMediumLab in Climate Zone 15) across all building types modeled and all climate zones.
+The incremental cost for the duct sealing submeasure was determined to be \$0.07/ft for supply air systems and \$0.30/cfm for exhaust air systems, and the B/C ratio averages to 8.8 across all building types modeled and all climate zones.
 See Section 4.3.2 for the methodology, assumptions, and results of the cost-effectiveness analysis.